jvilders/en.javascript.info/1-js/04-object-basics/01-object/article.md

 Are objects ordered?
 In other words, if we loop over an object, do we get all properties in the same order they were added?
 Can we rely on this?

-The short answer is: "ordered in a special fashion": integer properties are sorted, others appear in creation order.
+The short answer is: "ordered in a special fashion": First any integer properties appear in sorted order, then any other properties appear in creation order.
 The details follow.

 As an example, let's consider an object with the phone codes: